microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user_list_people.md

 ## Request body
 Do not supply a request body for this method.
 ## Response
 If successful, this method returns a `200 OK` response code and a collection of [person](../resources/person.md) objects in the response body.
-The response could contain one person object or a collection of person objects.
+The response can contain one person object or a collection of person objects.
 ## Examples

-###Get a collection of relevant people
+### Get a collection of relevant people

 The following request gets the people most relevant to the signed-in user (`/me`), based on communication and collaboration patterns and business relationships.
 <!-- {
   "blockType": "request",